maxandersen/autolinkjboss/README.md

    4) Done!

+Steps for Firefox:

+   1) Install the Greasemonkey add-on

+   2) Restart Firefox

+   3) Simply open the autolinkjboss.user.js file in Firefox.
+Greasemonkey will automatically ask to if the extension should be installed.

+   4) Done!

 Got instructions for another browser or want to improve/extend the list of jira's it supports fork this repo and send a pullrequest :)

 Tests